Maastricht Graduate School of Governance

-The Maastricht Graduate School of Governance (MGSoG) of Maastricht University is integrated within The United Nations University – Maastricht Economic and social Research Institute on Innovation and Technology (UNU-MERIT).
+The Maastricht Graduate School of Governance (MGSoG) of Maastricht University is integrated within United Nations University – MERIT (UNU-MERIT).
 Within UNU-MERIT, the Maastricht Graduate School of Governance covers all aspects of governance in domestic and global organisations, from risk assessment to policy analysis, design and evaluation.

 The concept of 'good governance' refers to efficient and effective policies that reduce the risks for corruption and wastage.
 Experience shows that good governance is not something that can be implemented overnight.
 The development of a progressive, well-balanced policy requires independent professionals.

-The Maastricht Graduate School of Governance joined the United Nations University – Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT) in 2010.
+The Maastricht Graduate School of Governance joined United Nations University – MERIT (UNU-MERIT) in 2010.
 UNU-MERIT is a research and training institute of United Nations University and Maastricht University, based in the south of the Netherlands.
 The institute has been closely involved in research for a variety of UN agencies, including the International Labour Organization (ILO), the United Nations Children’s Fund (UNICEF), the United Nations Industrial Development Organization (UNIDO), and the World Bank.

-Overall the UNU-MERIT and its School of Governance function as a unique research centre and graduate school for around 100 PhD fellows and 140 Master’s students.
+Overall UNU-MERIT functions as a unique research centre and graduate school for around 100 PhD fellows and 140 Master’s students.
 It is also a UN think tank addressing a broad range of policy questions on science, innovation and democratic governance.

 P.O.
 Box 616